lhjlbjyjd/dota2_addon_khaar/README.md

-# This is my new Dota 2 addon
+This is my dota 2 addon